leeedwina430/leeedwina430.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Zack Lee, a senior student at Fudan University majoring in Data Science and Big Data Technology.
-This website is still actively under construction.
+My name is Yiqing Li, a senior student at Fudan University majoring in Data Science and Big Data Technology.
+I am currently interested in Machine Learning, especially causality, deep learning and Large Language Models.

 Please feel free to email me to chat!

-Email: leeedwina430@gmail.com
+Email: leeedwina430 [AT] gmail [DOT] com